SSerper/RDW-First-Owners/README.md

 - This script is created out of curiousity, to compare the effort to develop it against my old-time favorite scripting language tcl

 This script has a standard BSD license, would be nice to refer to my name if you use it.

+WORDS OF CAUTION:
+The entries that are identified as first-time owners are license plates that have been registered in the Netherlands and on equal date assigned to an owner who has not changed since that date.
+If the actual age of the car is older, such as in the case if it is imported as a second hand from outside of the Netherlands, this is not known or not taken into consideration in this first release of the script.
+In such cases, the car in question could be considered not being a first-time owner indeed...